-In the normal course of business, the operating subsidiaries have been and continue to be the subject of numerous civil actions and arbitrations arising out of customer complaints relating to our activities as a broker-dealer and investment adviser, as an employer and as a result of other business activities.
+In the normal course of business, the Operating Subsidiaries have been and continue to be the subject of numerous civil actions and arbitrations arising out of customer complaints (including complaints from non-customers asserting standing) relating to our activities as a broker-dealer and investment adviser, as an employer and as a result of other business activities.
 The risks associated with litigation, claims and assessments are oftentimes difficult to quantify.
 If the Company misjudged the amount of damages that may be assessed against it from pending or threatened claims, or if the Company is unable to adequately estimate the amount of damages that will be assessed against it from claims that arise in the future and reserve accordingly, its financial condition and results of operations may be materially adversely affected.